kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 * If possible, separate your public network from your cluster network.
 Use the public network for your client-server connections, and your cluster network for inter-node operations (like OSD replication and heartbeat).
 More information here: [CEPH Network Configuration Reference.](http://docs.ceph.com/docs/jewel/rados/configuration/network-config-ref/)
 * For maximun troughput, in your OSD's, DO NOT set your journal in the same disk or partition of your data disk.
 This decreases performance.
 Use a separate disk for the Journal, and if possible, a ssd disk.
 More information at: [OSD Deploy documentation.](http://docs.ceph.com/docs/jewel/rados/deployment/ceph-deploy-osd/)
 * Like any other network-based file-service solution, CEPH can be affected by lack of bandwidth.
-Depending of your load, you'll need etherner interfaces from 1G to 10G.
-Take this into account and monitor your CEPH nodes network utilization closelly in order to identify network bottlenecks.
+Depending of your load, you'll need ethernet interfaces from 1G to 10G.
+Take this into account and monitor your CEPH nodes network utilization closely in order to identify network bottlenecks.

 END.-